umangS77/What-s-the-issue/README.md

 # What's the Issue?

 What's the issue is a flask webapp for users to post their issues, much like github.
+The webapp is deployed on heroku.
+[Click here](https://whatstheissueapp.herokuapp.com/) to visit the webapp.

 ## Installation